alconesp/verifactu-php/README.md

 use eseperio\verifactu\models\InvoiceRecord;
 use eseperio\verifactu\models\InvoiceSubmission;

-// Assuming you already have a valid InvoiceSubmission or InvoiceCancellation object
+// Assuming you already have a valid InvoiceSubmission or InvoiceCancellation object (totalAmount is also needed
-// that has been submitted to AEAT and has a CSV
+// if you want to create a QR from InvoiceCancelation) that has been submitted to AEAT and has a CSV
+// The link created for an InvoiceCancellation will not show you a valid page because the related invoice
+// has been canceled.
+Consider to create QR codes only from InvoiceSubmission to avoid issues

 // Basic usage (returns raw image data using GD renderer)
 $qrData = Verifactu::generateInvoiceQr($invoice);